-St Andrew's Pre-School was registered in 2002.
-It is on the Early Years Register and the compulsory and voluntary parts of the Childcare Register.
-The pre-school is run by a committee and has charitable status.
-It is situated on the site of St Andrew's Church of England Voluntary Aided Primary School, in the village of North Lopham, Norfolk.
-The pre-school has the use of an adapted school building with an enclosed outdoor area.
-The pre-school employs two members of childcare staff.
-The manager is qualified at level 3 and the assistant at level 6.
-The pre-school is open Monday, Wednesday and Thursday during term time.
-Sessions are from 8.45am until 11.45am and 12.45pm until 3.15pm.
-There is a lunch club from 11.45am until 12.45pm.
+Botesdale and Rickinghall Pre-school has been open for over 20 years.
+It is on the Early Years Register.
+The pre-school is run by a voluntary committee.
+It is situated in Botesdale Village Hall in Botesdale and Rickinghall.
+Children share access to an enclosed outdoor space and woodland area.
+The pre-school employs eight members of childcare staff.
+Of these, all hold appropriate childcare qualifications at level 2 to 6, including the manager who holds a degree in Early Years.
+The pre-school is open during school term times.
+Sessions are from 9.05am until 11.35am and 12.35 until 3.05pm.
+There is a lunch club from 11.35am until 12.35pm.
 Children attend for a variety of sessions.
-There are 13 children on roll, all of whom are within the early years age range.
-The pre-school receives support from the local authority.
+There are 44 children on roll, all of whom are within the early years age range.
+The pre-school supports children who speak English as an additional language.
+It receives support from the local authority.